desin80/shape_of_dreams_unlock/README.md

 ---

-Note
+## Note

-This mod only implements the basic unlocking functionality.
-Some in-game UI elements may become laggy
+Some game UI may become laggy